Sanrrone/multiGenomicContext/README.md

 # Notes
 * multiGenomicContext search genes on the gbk because the cds are ordered, but this true only for one chromosome assembly, for gbk files where two or more contigs exists, it's show genomic context for the same contig of the gene.
-* We strongly recommend use one software to annotate all gbk's.
+* We strongly recommend use one software to annotate all gbk's to conserve the same names outcome.